foxminchan/FoxMinChan/README.md

 <p align="justify">

-Feel free to explore my projects, open issues, or submit pull requests.
+Feel free to explore my projects.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/nxnhan/) or [Dev.to](https://dev.to/foxminchan) for questions or collaboration! 🚀

 </p>